Hồ Xuân Hương: Biography

 She became locally famous and obtained a reputation of creating poems that were subtle and witty.
 She is believed to have married twice as her poems refer to two different husbands: Vĩnh Tường (a local official) and Tổng Cóc (a slightly higher level official).
 She was the second-rank wife of Tổng Cóc, in Western terms, a concubine, a role that she was clearly not happy with ("like the maid/but without the pay").
 However, her second marriage did not last long as Tổng Cóc died just six months after the wedding.

-She lived the remainder of her life in a small house near the West Lake in Hanoi.
+She lived the remainder of her life in a small house near West Lake in Hanoi.
 She had visitors, often fellow poets, including two specifically named men: Scholar Tôn Phong Thi and a man only identified as "The Imperial Tutor of the Nguyễn Family."
 She was able to make a living as a teacher and evidently was able to travel since she composed poems about several places in Northern Vietnam.

 A single woman in a Confucian society, her works show her to be independent-minded and resistant to societal norms, especially through her socio-political commentaries and her use of frank sexual humor and expressions.
 Her poems are usually irreverent, full of double entendres, and erudite.

 Legacy

-By composing the vast majority of her works in Nôm, she helped to elevate the status of Vietnamese as a literary language.
-Recently, however, some of her poems have been found which were composed in classical Chinese, indicating that she was not a purist.
-In modern times, Chữ nôm is nearly a dead script, having been supplanted by Quốc Ngữ, a Latin alphabet introduced during the period of French colonization.
-For details, see Vietnamese language.
+By composing the vast majority of her works in chữ Nôm, she helped to elevate the status of Vietnamese as a literary language.
+Recently, however, some poems have been found which she composed in literary Chinese, indicating that she was not a purist.
+In modern times, chữ Nôm is nearly a dead script, having been supplanted by chữ Quốc ngữ, a Latin alphabet introduced during the period of French colonization.
 Some of her poems were collected and translated into English in John Balaban's Spring Essence (Copper Canyon Press, 2000, ISBN 1 55659 148 9).

-An important Vietnamese poet and her contemporary is Nguyễn Du, who similarly wrote poetry in demotic Vietnamese, and so helped to found a national literature.
+Another important Vietnamese poet and her contemporary is Nguyễn Du, who similarly wrote poetry in demotic Vietnamese, and so helped to found a national literature.

 A few cities in Vietnam have streets named after Hồ Xuân Hương.